lordkarasumadono-IT06/BigComics-Chapters-Downloader/README.md

 # BigComics Chapter Downloader

-A Tampermonkey/Violentmonkey userscript that lets you download manga chapters from [BigComics](https://bigcomics.jp/) as ZIP or CBZ archives, one chapter at a time or an entire series in one click.
+A friendly Tampermonkey/Violentmonkey userscript.js that lets you download manga chapters from [BigComics](https://bigcomics.jp/) as ZIP or CBZ archives, one chapter at a time or an entire series in one click.

 ---